-Instead, you’ll work closely with your student loan servicer.
-This company processes all of your payments over the life of the loan, helps you enroll in the right repayment program and answers any questions that come up.
+While the U.S. Department of Education is your lender if you have federal student loans, you won’t contact it when you have questions about your account.
+Instead, you’ll contact your student loan servicer.
+This company processes all of your payments over the life of the loan, helps you enroll in the right repayment program and answers any questions.

-Nine loan servicers currently manage federal student loans.
+Borrowers don’t choose their loan servicer — they are assigned one.
 If you don’t know who your loan servicer is, there are a few ways to find out.

-Your loan servicer can provide lots of details about your loan, such as the loan balance, payment history and more.
+Your loan servicer can provide details about your loan, such as the loan balance, payment history and more.
 If you have multiple loans with multiple lenders, the Federal Student Aid website is a good place to start.
 Here are your options:

 - Log in to your account.
 Sign in to your Federal Student Aid account using your FSA ID.
 Your loan servicer should be listed on your account dashboard next to the details about your student loans.

 - Check your credit reports.
 Additionally, your loan servicer may be listed on your credit reports.
-Head to AnnualCreditReport.com, where you can access a credit report from each of the three main credit bureaus — TransUnion, Equifax and Experian — for free once a year.
+Head to AnnualCreditReport.com, where you can access a credit report from each of the three main credit bureaus — TransUnion, Equifax and Experian — for free once weekly.
 Once you pull up a credit report, find where your student loans are listed.
 The loan servicer and lender should be listed next to the loan.
 For example: “MOHELA/Department of Education.”

 How to contact your loan servicer

-|Great Lakes Educational Loan Services, Inc.||1-800-236-4300|
+|Great Lakes Educational Loan Services, Inc.||800-236-4300|

-|Default Resolution Group (also known as Maximus Federal Services, Inc.)||1-800-621-3115 (TTY: 1-877-825-9923 for the deaf or hard of hearing)|
+|Default Resolution Group||800-621-3115 (TTY: 877-825-9923 for the deaf or hard of hearing)|

-Loan servicer for private student loans
+Loan servicers for private student loans

-To find out who services your private student loan, log in to your lender website or app.
+To find out who services your private student loan, log in to your lender’s website or app.
 You should be able to find details about your loans, including the loan balance, interest rates and loan servicer.

 The bottom line